What Is Doxxing? 5 Ways to Protect Yourself

 What happens if you got Doxxed?

-Is doxxing a illegal?
+Is doxxing illegal?

 Doxxing is not illegal, but it can be considered a form of cyberbullying.
 It is important to think carefully before posting personal information about someone online.
 Once information is posted, it is difficult to remove and may be used maliciously.

-Why is it called getting Doxxed?
+Why is it called getting doxxed?

 Lots More Information